jstetich/LCWMD_Monitoring_sum/README.md

 CBEP 2020/2021 State of the Bay data analysis summaries contain a selection of data,  data analysis code, and visualization code as used to produce results shared via our most recent State of Casco Bay report.
-Usually, these archives are organized int otwo or three folders, including the following:
+Usually, these archives are organized into two or three folders, including the following:

 - `Data`  folder.
 Contains data in simplified or derived form as used in our data  analysis.
 Associated metadata is contained in related Markdown documents,